-Jen Weld, has guided clients to acceptances as an Accepted admissions consultant since 2010.
-Prior to joining Accepted, she served as an Assistant Director of Admissions at Cornell’s EMBA program for four years.
+Jen Weld worked as an admissions consultant and Former Asst.
+Dir. of Admissions at Cornell’s EMBA program (4 years) prior to joining Accepted.com.
 She has an additional 10 years of experience in higher ed and corporate marketing.
-Let her help you market yourself to top MBA and Executive MBA programs.